 Causes of death statistics are released with a view to ensuring that they are fit for purpose when released.
-Supporting documentation for causes of death statistics are published and should be considered when interpreting the data.
-This will enable the user to make informed decisions on the relevance and accuracy of the data, when using those statistics.
-To meet user requirements for timely data, it is often necessary to obtain information from the administrative source before all information for the reference period is available (e.g. finalisation of coronial proceedings).
+Supporting documentation for causes of death statistics are published and should be considered when interpreting the data to enable the user to make informed decisions on the relevance and accuracy of the data for the purpose the user is going to use those statistics.
+To meet user requirements for timely data it is often necessary to obtain information from the administrative source before all information for the reference period is available (e.g. finalisation of coronial proceedings).
 A balance needs to be maintained between accuracy (completeness) of data and timeliness, taking account of the different needs of users.
-See Technical Note: Causes of Death Revisions 2015 Final Data in Causes of Death, Australia, 2017 (cat.no.
-3303.0).